AdobeDocs/experience-manager-cloud-service.en/help/forms/migrate-to-forms-as-a-cloud-service.md

 * Cloud configurations
 * Code editor scripts are converted to reusable functions and applied to visual rules.

-## Considerations {#consideration}
+## Considerations to migrate to Forms as a Cloud Service {#consideration}

-To upgrade AEM Forms to cloud service, it is important to take into account the following points:
+To migrate from AEM 6.5 Forms to AEM Cloud Service, it is important to take into account the following points:

 *   The service helps migrate content from only [!DNL AEM Forms] on OSGi environments.
 Migrating content from [!DNL AEM Forms] on JEE to a Cloud Service environment is not supported.

-*   (Only for AEM 6.3 Forms or a previous version environment upgraded to AEM 6.5 Forms) Adaptive Forms based on out-of-the-box templates and themes available in AEM 6.3 Forms or previous version are not supported on [!DNL AEM Forms] as a Cloud Service.
+*   (Only for versions previous to AEM 6.5 Forms) Adaptive Forms based on out-of-the-box templates and themes available in AEM 6.3 Forms or previous version are not supported on [!DNL AEM Forms] as a Cloud Service.

 *   Adobe Experience Manager Forms as a Cloud Service brings some notable changes to existing features in comparison to Adobe Experience Manager 6.5 Forms (On-Premise and Adobe-Managed Service) environments.
 Before proceeding with migrating to the service, [learn about these noteable changes](notable-changes.md) and the [feature level differences](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/best-practices-analyzer/using-best-practices-analyzer.html?lang=en#viewing-report) to decide to migrate based on features your organization requires.